Drowsy driving often leads to car accidents that result in serious injuries and even death.

 Around 35% of the 25,528 drivers were specified as “attentive” right before the accident, while around 8% were specified as “distracted”, 5% as “looked but did not see”, and 2% as “sleepy”.
 However, due to lack of secondary data, more than 51% of the respondents were specified as unknown.
 Overall, the study found that around 6% of drivers get involved in a road accident due to drowsy driving.
 According to the study, drowsy driving caused 21% of all fatal accidents, 13% of hospitalizations resulting from a crush, and 7% of injuries that require treatment.
 After collating all findings, the researchers found that drowsy driving may be related to around 6,400 nationwide crashes every year.
 Interestingly, this is 10% higher than the figure of drowsy-driving-related crashes reported by the National Highway Transportation Safety Administration.

 Another study published in The Accident Analysis and Prevention Journal reveals that drowsy driving can be as dangerous as driving with a blood alcohol content level of 0.08.

 Car accidents accounted for 892 deaths in 2013, according to statistics from Illinois Department of Transportation.
 If the above study by the AAA is to be believed, then around 188 of the total 892 deaths due to car accidents could have potentially been caused by drowsy, tired, or fatigued driving in 2013.
 The simple fact is, many car accident related deaths are avoidable.

 Speak With an Attorney

-If you or a loved one have suffered injuries or damages due to an accident caused by drowsy driving, contact a car accident lawyer at Willens Law Offices for help understanding whether you are entitled to receive financial compensation and get professional help for making a claim.
+If you or a loved one have suffered injuries or damages due to an accident caused by drowsy driving, contact a car accident lawyer at Willens & Baez for help understanding whether you are entitled to receive financial compensation and get professional help for making a claim.
 Our experienced attorneys understand the tragic consequences of negligent driving and care about victims of such accidents receiving justice.